Religion in Kosovo: Statistics

+According to the 2012 European Social Survey, the population of Kosovo was about 88% Muslim, 5.8% Catholic, 2.9% Eastern Orthodox, 2.9% irreligious, 0.1% Protestant and 0.4% another religion.

-According to the U.S. Department of State's 2007 International Religious Freedom Report, 'the last credible census was taken in the 1980s', and the religious demographics had to be estimated.
-The Report found that Islam was the predominant faith in Kosovo, 'professed by most of the majority ethnic Albanian population, the Bosniak, Gorani, and Turkish communities, and some of the Roma/Ashkali/Egyptian community'.
+In 2010, according to Pew Research Center, Kosovo had 93.8% Muslims and 6.1% Christians (mainly Orthodox but also Catholics and even Protestants).
+The remaining 0.1% seem to be mostly the unaffiliated but also the other religions, in particular Judaism.
+In 2007, the US International Religious Freedom Report said that "the last credible census was taken in the 1980s", and that the religious demographics had to be estimated.
+The Report found that Islam was the predominant faith in Kosovo, "professed by most of the majority ethnic Albanian population, the Bosniak, Gorani, and Turkish communities, and some of the Roma—Ashkali—Egyptian community".
 About 100,000–120,000 people were Serbs, and these were largely Serbian Orthodox.
-Approximately 3.4% of ethnic Albanians were Catholics, whereas Protestants comprised a minority of less than 1%, there were only two known families of Jewish origin and no reliable data for atheists.
-It is also likely that there are some Orthodox Albanians in Kosovo.
-However, with current tension between Kosovars and Serbs, they may feel as if they do not want to identify as Eastern Orthodox, as they may be thought of as ‘Serbs’ because of their Eastern Orthodox status.
-Therefore, they are not represented in the census.
-Furthermore, the report claimed that religion was 'not a significant factor in public life.
-Religious rhetoric was largely absent from public discourse in Muslim communities, mosque attendance was low, and public displays of conservative Islamic dress and culture were minimal.'
+Approximately 3.4% of ethnic Albanians were Catholics, whereas Protestants comprised a minority of less than 1%.
+There were only two known families of Jewish origin and no reliable data for atheists.
+It is also likely that there are some Eastern Orthodox Albanians in Kosovo.
+However, with current tension between Kosovars and Serbs, they may feel as if they do not want to identify as Eastern Orthodox, as they may be thought of as "Serbs" because of their Eastern Orthodox status.
+If so, they are not represented in the census.
+Furthermore, the report claimed that religion was "not a significant factor in public life.
+Religious rhetoric was largely absent from public discourse in Muslim communities, mosque attendance was low, and public displays of conservative Islamic dress and culture were minimal".

-According to Pew Research Center's 2015 study, in 2010 Kosovo had 93.8% Muslims and 6.1% Christians; all other religious groups and the unaffiliated each had less than 1%.

-According to the European Social Survey in 2012, the population of Kosovo was 88.0% Muslim, 5.8% Catholic, 2.9% Eastern Orthodox and 2.9% irreligious.

-The 2011 Kosovo population census was largely boycotted by the Kosovo Serbs (who predominantly identify as Serbian Orthodox Christians), especially in North Kosovo, leaving the Serb population underrepresented.
-Other religious communities, including the Tarikats and Protestants, also contest the census data.
-Protestant leaders and those without a religious affiliation state some members of their communities were classified incorrectly as Muslims by census takers.

-The results of the 2011 census gave the following religious affiliations for the population included in the census:

-Almost all Muslims in Kosovo are Sunni Muslims.
-The majority of Roma Muslims belong to Sufi brotherhoods, a sizeable number of practising Albanian Muslims also.

-The Serb population is largely Serbian Orthodox, and primarily concentrated in North Kosovo, though a few enclaves exist elsewhere.
-The Catholic Albanian communities are mostly concentrated in Gjakova, Prizren, Klina and a few villages near Peja and Vitina (see laramans).
-Slavic-speaking Catholics usually call themselves Janjevci or Kosovan Croats.
-Slavic-speaking Muslims in the south of Kosovo are known as the Gorani people.